How to Plant, Grow, and Harvest Dill

 Dill originated in the Mediterranean region about 5,000 years ago.

 The herb known as dill or dill weed has a long and well-documented history of human use.
-In fact, several historical sources pinpoint dill, caraway, and spearmint to be among the oldest herbs known and used.
+In fact, several historical sources pinpoint dill, caraway, and spearmint as among the oldest herbs known and used.

-The name “dill” is derived from the Norse word “dilla,” meaning to lull or soothe, which is synonymous with the plant’s ascribed abilities to calm troubled stomachs and colicky infants.
-In fact, dill’s Latin name, Anethum graveolens, is also descriptive of its herbal characteristics, with the Latin translating to “a tall plant with vigorous growth habit that has a strong smell.”
+The name “dill” derives from the Norse word “dilla,” meaning to lull or soothe, which is synonymous with the plant’s ascribed abilities to calm troubled stomachs and colicky infants.
+In fact, dill’s Latin name, Anethum graveolens, also describes its herbal characteristics, with the Latin translating to “a tall plant with vigorous growth habit that has a strong smell.”

 Dill is believed to have originated in the Mediterranean region, but it first appeared in the written record about 5,000 years ago in Egypt.
-Babylonians were known to have grown dill in their gardens around 3,000 B.C., and the Greeks and Romans had various uses for the herb’s foliage and seeds, including burning dill oils in homes for fragrance, making wine, and using dill seeds to heal wounded soldiers.
+Babylonians grew dill in their gardens around 3,000 B.C., and the Greeks and Romans had various uses for the herb’s foliage and seeds, including burning dill oils in homes for fragrance, making wine, and using dill seeds to heal wounded soldiers.

 Historical Uses

-Dill seeds were also known as “meetinghouse seeds,” as they were chewed to keep attendees or children awake and paying attention during long gatherings, such as church services.
-The seeds were also used to quiet the stomach and freshen the breath.
+People also knew dill seeds as “meetinghouse seeds,” as they chewed them to stay awake and pay attention during long gatherings, such as church services.
+The seeds also helped quiet the stomach and freshen the breath.

-Throughout history, dill seeds were used for treating stomach ailments, colic, bad breath, flatulence, and hemorrhoids.
-At one time dill was used to treat scurvy, a disease caused by a lack of vitamin C. Its effectiveness for this ailment is likely due to dill’s high vitamin C content.
-There are areas where dill seeds are still in use medicinally, but it has not fully been accepted into Western medicine.
+Throughout history, people used dill seeds to treat stomach ailments, colic, bad breath, flatulence, and hemorrhoids.
+At one time, practitioners used dill to treat scurvy, a disease caused by a lack of vitamin C. Its effectiveness for this ailment is likely due to dill’s high vitamin C content.
+Some areas still use dill seeds medicinally, but Western medicine has not fully accepted the practice.

-Today, dill is harvested for its leaves for fresh use (known as dill weed), and the seeds are popularly sold as a spice.
-Flowers, leaves, and seeds are used when pickling.
-Essential and aromatic oils are extracted from the leaves, flowers, and seeds.
+Today, growers harvest dill for its leaves for fresh use (known as dill weed), and the seeds are popularly sold as a spice.
+Cooks use flowers, leaves, and seeds when pickling.
+Producers extract essential and aromatic oils from the leaves, flowers, and seeds.

 Seeds from the plant are used to propagate dill weed.

-Dill is propagated from seed, and though it can be started and grown indoors, it is best to sow the flat brown seeds directly into the garden.
+Gardeners propagate dill from seed, and though you can start and grow it indoors, it is best to sow the flat brown seeds directly into the garden.
 Dill seedlings do not transplant well due to their long, thick taproot.

-Plant the seeds at ⅛ to ¼ inch depth in an area of full sun (at least 6 to 8 hours of direct sunlight).
+Plant the seeds at ⅛ to ¼ inch depth in an area of full sun (at least six to eight hours of direct sunlight).
 Dill prefers well-drained soil.
-Typically, you’ll want to sow your dill seeds after your last estimated frost in the Spring.
+Typically, you’ll want to sow your dill seeds after your last estimated frost in the spring.
 However, dill is considered a cool-weather lover, so you can try experimenting with direct-sowing a few weeks before your last frost.

-Dill seeds can be planted every two to three weeks until midsummer for successions of harvests.
+You can plant dill seeds every two to three weeks until midsummer for successions of harvests.

 How to Grow Dill